nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list groups.
-2. ContactMation shows a list of groups.
+2. Contactmation shows a list of groups.
 3. User requests to add a task to a group in the list.
-4. ContactMation adds the task.
+4. Contactmation adds the task.

     Use case ends.